LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/style-events.rst

    Save your changes and refresh the web page.
 Now when you click on the "Gold" button, ``inactive`` gets set to ``true``.
-This adds the ``disabled`` attribute to the HTML tag, turing it off.
+This adds the ``disabled`` attribute to the HTML tag, turning it off.
 In addition, the ``gold`` class is removed, changing the color of the button.
 #.
 Since the "Gold" button is no longer active, clicking on it again will not
    trigger any events.
 To re-enable the button, we need to tie ``inactive`` to